TheBestTvarynka/tbt/content/projects/dataans/index.md

 Source code: [github/TheBestTvarynka/Dataans](https://github.com/TheBestTvarynka/Dataans/).

 The Dataans is a desktop app that allows you to take notes in the form of markdown snippets grouped into spaces.
-Yes, it's another note-taking app, but with unique features I miss in all other note-taking apps.
+Yes, it's another note-taking app, but it has unique features that I miss in all other note-taking apps.

 # Motivation